mibur1/psy111/book/introduction/5_Scientific_Comp/2_pandas.md

 print(combined_df)
 ```

-In this case, we see that the concatenation is quite straightforward and succesful.
+In this case, we see that the concatenation is quite straightforward and successful.
 But what about if the DataFrames are not of identical structure?
 Let's assume we have `df4` which has index values $2$ and $3$ as well as columns `B`and `D`in common with `df1`, but it also has the additional indices $6$ and $7$ ad well as a new column `F`:

 ```{code-cell} ipython3
 df4 = pd.DataFrame({'B': ['B2', 'B3', 'B6', 'B7'],